It’s time for a spring cleaning… on your social media profiles, that is.

 Julianne Gross

-They encouraged participation by making the process fast and immediate: users scan QR codes on the contest’s Facebook tab for daily opportunities to win gift cards for local retailers.
+They encouraged participation by making the process fast and immediate: users scan QR codes(opens in a new tab or window) on the contest’s Facebook tab for daily opportunities to win gift cards for local retailers.
 Cheerful graphics in bright colors give the designs a fun, seasonal look.

 Style Me Pretty